It is a great pleasure to present the centenary report of the Palm Beach and Whale Beach Association (PBWBA).

 PBWBA strongly supports the residents views.

-Ken Alan, John Warburton and I have met with Ben Taylor and Craig Sawyer of NBC regarding the plans.
+Ken Allan, John Warburton and I have met with Ben Taylor and Craig Sawyer of NBC regarding the plans.
 They have committed to further consultation before the plans are finalised.

 The Whale Beach Pool has been thoroughly cleaned and a new pool pump installed.